markus7017/myfiles/shelly/README.md

 |          |             |         |         |0=No effect, 1=Meteor Shower, 2=Gradual Change, 3=Flash                |
 |meter     |currentWatts |Number   |yes      |Current power consumption in Watts                                     |

-Using the Thing configuration option 'brightnessAutoOn' you could decide if the light is turned on when a brightness > 0 is set.
+Using the Thing configuration option `brightnessAutoOn` you could decide if the light is turned on when a brightness > 0 is set.
-'true':  Brightness will be set and device output is powered = light turns on with the new brightness 'false': Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.
+`true`:  Brightness will be set and device output is powered = light turns on with the new brightness `false`: Brightness will be set, but output stays unchanged so light will not be switched on when it's currently off.

 ### Shelly RGBW2 in White Mode (thing-type: shellyrgbw2-white)